Classroom Management Guide

 - Constructive Assertiveness-Describe your concerns clearly, insist that misbehavior be corrected, and resist being coerced or manipulated.

 - Empathic Responding-Listen to the student’s perspective and react in ways that maintain a positive relationship and encourage further discussion.

 - Problem Solving-Includes several steps for reaching mutually satisfactory resolutions to problems; it requires working with the student to develop the plan.

-IX.
 Managing Problem Behaviors

 - Minor Interventions- Use nonverbal cues, get the activity going, use proximity, use group focus, redirect behavior, provide needed instruction, issue a brief desist, give the student choices.

 - Moderate Interventions- Withhold a privilege or desired activity, isolate or remove student, use penalty, assign detention, use a school-based consequence.

 - More Extensive Interventions- Use problem solving, use five-step intervention procedure, use “think time” strategy, use the Reality Therapy Model, confer with parent, create an individual contract with the student.

 - Special Problems- Bullying, tattling, rudeness toward teacher, chronic avoidance of work, fighting, power struggles.

 - Final Reminder- Think and act positively, don’t personalize.